-There was also an overall overspend on Schools Transport of £2.2 million relating to volume pressures.
-As at 31 March 2022, 214 children with Education Health and Care Plans (EHCP's) are using Post 16 Home to School Transport.
-Approved 2022/23 budget plans include £0.9 million base budget uplift to reflect recurrent demand pressures on schools transport service.
+There was also an overall overspend on Schools Transport of £3.7 million relating mostly to volume pressures and also increased fuel costs.
+As at 31 March 2023, 388 children with Education Health and Care Plans (EHCP's) are using Post 16 Home to School Transport (214 at 31 March 2022).
+Approved 2023/24 budget plans include £3.2 million base budget uplift to reflect recurrent demand pressures on schools transport service.